 Assets and liabilities recorded in foreign currencies are translated at the exchange rate on the balance sheet date.
 Revenue and expenses are translated at average rates of exchange prevailing during the year.
 Translation adjustments resulting from this process are recorded to other comprehensive income (loss).
 Foreign currency gains or losses on transactions denominated in a currency other than an entity's functional currency are recorded in other income/(expenses) in the accompanying statements of operations.
-For the fiscal year ended January 31, 2023 (Successor), the period from June 12, 2021 through January 31, 2022 (Successor), the period from February 1, 2021 through June 11, 2021 (Predecessor (SLH)), and the period from February 1, 2020 through August 27, 2020 (Predecessor (PL)), gains (losses) arising from transactions denominated in foreign currencies other than an entity's functional currency were approximately \$3.8 million, (\$2.4) million, \$0.1 million, \$0.4 million, and (\$0.3) million, respectively.
+For the fiscal year ended January 31, 2023 (Successor), the period from June 12, 2021 through January 31, 2022 (Successor), the period from February 1, 2021 through June 11, 2021 (Predecessor (SLH)), the period from August 28, 2020 through January 31, 2021 (Predecessor (SLH)), and the period from February 1, 2020 through August 27, 2020 (Predecessor (PL)), gains (losses) arising from transactions denominated in foreign currencies other than an entity's functional currency were approximately \$3.8 million, (\$2.4) million, (\$0.1) million, \$0.4 million, and (\$0.3) million, respectively.